Achievable logoAchievable logo

 Stabilizing bids

-Stabilizing bids are utilized by underwriters when they have a “sticky” issue, which occurs when the stock begins trading in the secondary market below its POP.
-This is what happened to Facebook during its IPO (continuing the story from above).
-The shares were sold at $38 in the IPO, but they fell well below $38 once they began trading in the secondary market.
-To help influence the price of the stock back upwards, Morgan Stanley bought back shares at $38 through a stabilizing bid.
+Stabilizing bids are used when an issue is “sticky,” meaning the stock begins trading in the secondary market below its POP.
+This is what happened to Facebook during its IPO (continuing the example above).
+Shares were sold at $38 in the IPO, but they fell below $38 once secondary trading began.
+To help support the price, Morgan Stanley bought shares at $38 through a stabilizing bid.

 Regulation crowdfunding